kietatr/RayTracer/LOG.md

 ### 11/22/18 16:12

-main.cpp and 'saveimage()' function tp save an image in the folder as jpeg.
+main.cpp and 'saveimage()' function to save an image in the folder as jpeg.
 First image created and saved:
 ![](./raytracer/scene_demo.jpg)

 ### 11/22/18 19:20